saschadiercks/personalBoilerplate/README.md

 ### SASS
-Currently using Codekit (which is great, but not openSource) to compile SASS-Files.
+Currently using Codekit (which is great, but not openSource) to compile SASS-Files. normalize.scss is used to, eh, normalize, the CSS. (https://github.com/necolas/normalize.css)
 TODO: use gulp or grunt

 ### jquery
 Get jQuery from Google, because for local development it's the easiest way to get started.
 The file get's loaded in modules/framework/javascript.php.